An unpleasant smell in your bedroom or mould growing on your window frames could be a sign of condensation

 What if condensation is not caused by poor ventilation?

 Remember: condensation can be caused by a more serious condition such as rising damp or penetrating damp.
-Book your free damp survey with London Damp Specialists call us on for expert advice.
+Book your free damp survey with London Damp Specialists and call us for expert advice.

 Still have mould and condensation?

-It is very common for mould and condensation to appear on your exterior cold solid walls due to the temperature of the exterior walls.
+Because of the outside walls' temperatures, it is very typical for mould and condensation to grow on your cold, solid outer walls.
 When warm moisture comes in contact with these walls it is highly likely condensation and then mould will appear.
 The only solution for this problem is to apply thermal plasterboard to these exterior walls.

 Condensation treatment can include: